andrekovac/sei-flex-movies-api/readme.md

 # Mongo DB and Aliases

-add an alias to the .zshrc file to be able to create shortcuts for commands
+add an alias to the `.zshrc` file to be able to create shortcuts for commands

-to start mongo: `alias startmongo="brew services start mongodb-community@5.0"`
+- to start mongo: `alias startmongo="brew services start mongodb-community"`

-to stop mongo: `alias killmongo="brew services stop mongodb-community@5.0"`
+- to stop mongo: `alias killmongo="brew services stop mongodb-community@"`

 Once the database is running locally: